kyaiooiayk/MLOps-Machine-Learning-Operations/tutorials/AWS/AWS_S3/ReadMe.md

 - Each object in Amazon S3 has a storage class associated with it.
 The storage class deter- mines how Amazon S3 stores the data for the object and if you will be charged additional costs to read the data.
 - Amazon S3 versioning allows you to save multiple versions of an object.
 You are charged for the combined space occupied by all versions of a document.

+## Accessign AWS S3 via AWS CLI
+- List the file in your S3 bucket: `aws s3 ls`

 ## References
+- Mishra, Abhishek.
+Machine Learning in the AWS Cloud: Add Intelligence to Applications with Amazon SageMaker and Amazon Rekognition.
+John Wiley & Sons, 2019.